hashgraph/hedera-sdk-reference/reference/Status.md

 ### `CONTRACT_SIZE_LIMIT_EXCEEDED`

-contract byte code size is over the limit
+Contract byte code size is over the limit

 ### `LOCAL_CALL_MODIFICATION_EXCEPTION`

-local execution (query) is requested for a function which changes state
+Local execution (query) is requested for a function which changes state

 ### `CONTRACT_REVERT_EXECUTED`